Skip to content

 Valuation dispersion

 The bear-side reading first.
 Forward-multiple dispersion at 92nd percentile of 10-year history — the index is two markets in a trench coat.
-An IQR spread in the 92nd percentile of a 10-year history says the cap-weighted index is masquerading as a single market when it is two: a top-quartile cohort priced for AI-leverage continuation and a bottom-quartile cohort priced for deceleration.
+How widely forward multiples are scattered says whether the index is one market or two: a top-quartile cohort priced for continuation and a bottom-quartile cohort priced for deceleration.
 The marginal dollar of cap-weighted return depends on the top quartile not re-rating lower.

 S&P 500 (cap-weight)